Sega Saturn: Technical specifications

 The Saturn's design elicited mixed commentary among game developers and journalists.
-Developers quoted by Next Generation in December 1995 described the Saturn as "a real coder's machine" for "those who love to get their teeth into assembly and really hack the hardware", with "more flexibility" and "more calculating power than the PlayStation".
-The sound board was also widely praised.
-By contrast, Lobotomy Software programmer Ezra Dreisbach described the Saturn as significantly slower than the PlayStation, whereas Kenji Eno of WARP observed little difference.
+Developers quoted by Next Generation in December 1995 described the Saturn as "a real coder's machine [for] those who love to get their teeth into assembly and really hack the hardware [with] more flexibility [and] more calculating power than the PlayStation".
+The sound board was widely praised.
+Lobotomy Software programmer Ezra Dreisbach described the Saturn as significantly slower than the PlayStation, whereas Kenji Eno of WARP observed little difference.
 In particular, Dreisbach criticized the Saturn's use of quadrilaterals as its basic geometric primitive, in contrast to the triangles rendered by the PlayStation and the Nintendo 64.
 Ken Humphries of Time Warner Interactive remarked that compared to the PlayStation, the Saturn was worse at generating polygons but better at sprites.
-Third-party development was initially hindered by the lack of useful software libraries and development tools, requiring developers to write in assembly language.
-During early Saturn development, programming in assembly could offer a two-to-fivefold speed increase over higher-level languages such as C.
+Third-party development was initially hindered by the lack of useful software libraries and development tools, requiring developers to use assembly language.
+During early Saturn development, programming in assembly had a speed increase of two to five times above higher-level languages such as C.

-The Saturn hardware is extremely difficult to emulate.
 Sega responded to complaints about the difficulty of programming for the Saturn by writing new graphics libraries which were claimed to make development easier.
-Sega of America also purchased a United Kingdom-based development firm, Cross Products, to produce the Saturn's development system.
-Despite these challenges, Treasure CEO Masato Maegawa stated that the Nintendo 64 was more difficult to develop for than the Saturn.
-Traveller's Tales founder Jon Burton felt that while the PlayStation was easier "to get started on ... you quickly reach [its] limits", whereas the Saturn's "complicated" hardware had the ability to "improve the speed and look of a game when all used together correctly".
+Sega of America purchased a United Kingdom-based development firm, Cross Products, to produce the Saturn's development system.
+Treasure CEO Masato Maegawa stated that the Nintendo 64 was more difficult to develop for than the Saturn.
+Traveller's Tales founder Jon Burton said that though the PlayStation was easier "to get started on [...] you quickly reach [its] limits", whereas the Saturn's "complicated [hardware could] improve the speed and look of a game when all used together correctly".
 A major criticism was the Saturn's use of 2D sprites to generate polygons and simulate 3D space.
-The PlayStation used a different design, based entirely on 3D triangle-based polygonal rendering, with no direct 2D support.
+The PlayStation has a different design, based entirely on 3D triangle-based polygonal rendering, with no direct 2D support.
 As a result, several analysts described the Saturn as an "essentially" 2D system.
 For example, Steven L. Kent stated: "Although Nintendo and Sony had true 3D game machines, Sega had a 2D console that did a good job with 3D objects but wasn't optimized for 3D environments."
+The Saturn hardware is extremely difficult to emulate.